 The hatchery at VIMS’ main campus in Gloucester Point has accommodated a wide variety of research groups over the years, but it has served as the central home for much of ABC’s breeding work since the 1998 spawning season.
 ABC researchers have continually refurbished this space and its operating procedures to better optimize its role in oyster genetics and breeding, reflect current industry practices, and maintain consistent production each year.

 Today, the Gloucester Point hatchery houses ABC’s diploid breeding work and research, their outdoor nursery system, and a variety of experimental cultures and sampling activities.
 It is one of the most visited facilities on the VIMS campus.

 Kauffman Aquaculture Center

-The Kauffman Aquaculture Center lies 30 miles north of VIMS' main campus on a tributary of the Rappahanock River known as Locklies Creek.
-The building was dedicated in April, 2004 and began full operations in 2005.
+The Kauffman Aquaculture Center (KAC) lies 30 miles north of VIMS' main campus on Locklies Creek, a tributary of the Rappahannock River.
+The building was dedicated in 2004 and began full operations in 2005.

 ABC's histological capabilities are used to assess disease pressure on our selectively bred lines and families.
 We use standard methods of assessing Dermo disease using Rays's Fluid Thioglycollate Medium and standard paraffin histology.
 These capabilities are for internal ABC use only.
 For other pathology services available for shellfish health, see VIMS' Shellfish Pathology Program.